mhaidli/mhaidli.github.io/content/workingwithabraham/internjourney.md

 At a minimum, candidates must:
 * Be comfortable speaking and writing in English and conducting research in an english-speaking environment.
 * Have completed, or are pursuing, an undergraduate degree.
-* Be willing to relocate to Bochum for the duration of the internship
+* Be willing to relocate to Bochum for the duration of the internship.

-While the following are not required, they will greatly strengthen a candidates application:
+While the following are not required, they will greatly strengthen a candidate's application:
-* Prior research experience
+* Prior research experience.
-* Currently in a PhD program
+* Currently in a PhD program.
 * Background in computer science, human computer interaction, or information studies.

 ## How to apply